timacdonald/json-api/README.md

 }
 ```

-We will now dive into returning relationships for your `UserResource`, but if you would like to explore more complex attribute configurations, you may jump ahead check out the following more advanced features:
+We will now dive into returning relationships for your `UserResource`, but if you would like to explore more complex attribute features, you may like to jump ahead:

 - [Mapping `$attributes` to new keys](#mapping-attributes-to-new-keys)
 - [`toAttributes($request)`](#toAttributes)